CUNYTechPrep/guides/install-pg-windows.md

 ## Installation and setup

-> **IMPORTANT:** During installation and setup you will be prompted to create multiple new passwords for Postgres itself, for pgAdmin, and for postgres users.
-Make sure to save these passwords as they will be necessary for you to use Postgres.
+> **IMPORTANT:** During installation and setup you will be prompted to create multiple new passwords for PostgreSQL itself, for pgAdmin, and for the **postgres** user.
+Make sure to **save these passwords** as they will be necessary for you to use PostgreSQL.

 - Run the installer
     + the default options should work
-    + make sure that **pgAdmin** is installed in addition to the default options
+    + make sure that **pgAdmin** is installed
+    + uncheck Stack Builder
+        - you **do not need** Stack Builder installed
 - Once the installer is done, run **pgAdmin**
-    + you can locate this application in your start menu
+    + you can locate this application in your Windows Start Menu
-    + the first time you open the app, you will be prompted to create a "master password for pgAdmin" (note this down)
+    + the first time you open the app, you will be prompted to create a **master password for pgAdmin** (note this down)
+    + for further instructions see the [pgAdmin guide](./pgAdmin-create-user-db.md)

+For screenshots of the installation process see this guide: https://www.postgresqltutorial.com/postgresql-getting-started/install-postgresql/